Read Between the Lines: 15 Common Chinese Euphemisms

 他想买一块月饼，但是囊中羞涩，买不了。(Tā xiǎnɡ mǎi yí kuài yuèbǐnɡ, dànshì nánɡzhǒnɡ xiūsè, mǎibuliǎo.)

-He wants to buy a piece of mooncake, but he doesn’t have money, so he can’t buy it.
+He wants to buy a piece of mooncake, but he doesn’t have any money, so he can’t buy it.

 6. Chinese euphemisms for Disabilities (跛子)